xind14/reading-notes/code-401/Class34.md

    - Is the assignment complete?
 If not, where exactly did you leave off, and what work remains?
    - Do not get bogged down in written analysis; instead, focus on capturing the moment with an eye toward how your observations can guide you toward future productivity.

-## Career 1 - Identify Your Accountability Partners